Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

   Traceability
 > Traceability offline mode
 ```

-Answer ALL questions when prompted (environment / team / connectivity with Gateway) to get the correct agent configuration
+   * Answer ALL questions when prompted (environment / team / connectivity with Gateway) to correctly configure the agent.

 5. Install the agent

-Once you answered all questions, the Axway central CLI will create an Amplify platform environment that will host the usage report as well as local files (`traceability_agent` binary file / `ta_env_vars.env` file containing the agent configuration) based on the provided answers.
+After all questions are answered, the Axway Central CLI will create an Amplify platform environment that will host the usage report, as well as local files (`traceability_agent` binary file / `ta_env_vars.env` file containing the agent configuration), based on the provided answers.

-The local files need to be copied on the Gateway machine as mentioned in the CLI output.
+The local files must be copied to the Gateway machine, as mentioned in the CLI output.

-Once all files are copied, the traceability agent can be started using: `./traceability_agent ./ta_env_vars.env`
+After all files are copied, start the Traceability Agent: `./traceability_agent ./ta_env_vars.env`

 For more information regarding agents installation, see [Axway Gateway agents](/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli), [AWS Gateway agents](/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli), [Azure Gateway agent](/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli) and [Istio Gateway agents](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli).